Generation change for AC Schnitzer rims

 X-ray inspections, leak tests and the use of various measuring methods throughout the entire manufacturing process guarantee the consistent and high quality of the wheel.

-In this process, the wheel is first primed, then completely painted and finally sealed with an acrylic clear lacquer.
-Now the surfaces, which are later to shine metallically bright, are turned off.
-Finally, a two-layer clear coat is applied, consisting of a polyester primer and the acrylic clear coat.
+In this process, the wheel is first primed, then completely painted.
+A two-layer clear coat is then applied, consisting of a polyester primer and the acrylic clear coat.

 Test Procedures / Safety